Konamiman/RookieDrive-FDD-ROM/README.md

 ### Hot-plug support

-Although the ROM will detect and initialize the FDD at boot time, you can also plug it later if you want and it will be usable immediately.
+Although the ROM will detect and initialize the FDD or storage device at boot time, you can also plug it later if you want and it will be usable immediately.
 You can even unplug the device, plug it again (or even plug a different one!) and everything will continue working.

 ### SHIFT key